Funding & Incentives

 - Information & Communication Technology Council: WIL Digital

 Work-Integrated Learning Digital (WIL) is a program sponsored by ICTC that develops talent for ICT sectors, supports businesses and increases digital adoption in the Canadian workforce.
-Employers can be subsidized by hiring a co-op student studying in business, social sciences, arts, science, technology, engineering, or math.
-Employers do not have to be a tech company, but the job must be tech related.
+Employers can be subsidized by hiring a co-op student studying in business, social sciences, arts, science, technology, engineering or math.
+Employer does not have to be a tech company, but the job must be tech related.

 - Venture for Canada: Atlantic Internship Program

-The Atlantic Internship Program is a paid internship program that provides businesses looking to hire students interested in entrepreneurship and innovation.
+The Atlantic Internship Program is a paid internship program that helps businesses looking to hire students interested in entrepreneurship and innovation.